qedir314/qedir314/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Front-end And Python developer
-- Currently learning Web Development by Self
+- Currently learning Web Development and AI/ML by Self

 <br><br>